Dera follower shot dead in Punjab's Faridkot, incident caught on CCTV | Law-Order

 Dera follower shot dead in Punjab's Faridkot, incident caught on CCTV

-A Dera Sacha Sauda follower, who was an accused in the 2015 sacrilege cases, was shot dead on Thursday by five unidentified assailants in Punjabs Faridkot district, police said.Pardeep Singh was shot in his dairy shop at around 7 am in Kotkapura in Faridkot, the police said, adding that his security man and another person sustained bullet injuries in the incident.The incident was caught on a CCTV camera installed nearby.
+A Dera Sacha Sauda follower, who was an accused in the 2015 sacrilege cases, was shot dead on Thursday by six unidentified assailants in Punjabs Faridkot district, police said.Pardeep Singh 37 was shot in his dairy shop at around 715 am in Kotkapura in Faridkot, they said, adding that his security man and another person sustained bullet injuries in the incident.Canada-based gangster Goldy Brar claimed responsibility for the murder in a purported social media post.

 - Country: